adityakanthe10/personal-portfolio-reactjs-/README.md

 ## HERO SECTION

 1. Remove the black background of the image .
+Done

 ## ABOUT SECTION